 1) Why is the Verify Return Authorization Technology Important?

 The retail industry is currently experiencing a significant fraud and abuse problem that is growing in both size and sophistication.
-Retailers are losing more than $14.3 billion to 18.4 billion per year due to return fraud and abuse.
+Retailers in the United States are losing more than $10.8 billion to $17.6 billion per year due to return fraud and abuse.

 The system also benefits consumers because electronically capturing information speeds returns, ensures accurate data capture, provides for more secure data storage, enables consistent and objective enforcement of return policies, and lowers costs for consumers.